Canadian-Geospatial-Platform/geoview/packages/geoview-core/common/docs/app/ui/text-field.md

   - _suffix_: the HTML Element (for example, an icon) that is embedded inside the text field (right side)
   - _changeHandler_: the function that handles change in input
   - _onChange_: event listener for value change in input
-  - _value_: default value to be shown in the `` element when it is renderd.
+  - _value_: default value to be shown in the `<input>` element when it is renderd

 ## Props

 The custom TextField takes all of the props defined under BaseTextFieldProps by MUI.
 Plus a few props to make it more customizable.
-Some of the commonly used props are defind below:
+Some of the commonly used props are defined below:

 - ### `id`: